ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 1. Click **VPC and subnets** under Network on the left pane
 2. Click **Subnets **> New subnet
    a.
-Enter a unique name as `vpc-pubpriv-frontend-subnet` and select the VPC you created.
+Enter **vpc-pubpriv-frontend-subnet** as name, then select the VPC you created.
    b.
-Select a Location.
+Select a location.
    c.
 Enter an IP range for the subnet in CIDR notation, say  `10.240.1.0/24`.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
 3. Select **VPC default** for your subnet access control list(ACL).
 You can configure the Inbound and outbound rules later.
 4. Switch the Public gateway to **Attached** as attaching a public gateway will allow all attached resources to communicate with the public Internet.
 You can also attach the public gateway after you create the subnet.